-Obviously, it goes without saying that you want the best polish and symmetry grade possible.
-After all, it is a reflection of the degree of polish and facet alignment.
+You want the best polish and symmetry grade possible because that reflects the degree of polish and facet alignment.
 Although that may be true, the symmetry grade on the diamond grading report is not the same as optical precision.

-You'll may recall that optical precision is the consistency of facet shape, size, and alignment.
-Whereas meet-point-symmetry is what the lab report describes.
-Quite simply, that is based on how well the points of the facets meet-up at the junction points.
+You'll recall that optical precision is the consistency of facet shape, size, and alignment.
+In comparison, meet-point-symmetry is what the lab report describes.
+That mostly describes how well the points of the facets meet-up at the junction points.

-As a matter of fact, the reason why the James Allen True Hearts diamond above is leaking light is probably due to optical precision.
-Be that as it may, the Symmetry grade on the lab report pictured on the left is GIA Excellent.
-In that case, the polish and symmetry grade on the lab report is only the beginning.
+The degree of optical precision is why the James Allen True Hearts diamond above is leaking light.
+Be that as it may, the Symmetry grade on the diamond grading report is Excellent.

-Colorless diamonds tend to be bright white and cooler in tone.
-They're going to deliver that surefire white similar the brightness of photo-grade paper.
-Obviously, it's a great choice if you've got the big bucks and don't want to second-guess yourself.
+Colorless diamonds tend to be bright white and exhibit cooler tones.
+They're going to deliver that surefire white similar to the brightness of photo-grade paper.
+It's a great choice if you've got the big bucks and don't want to second-guess yourself.

 K-L-M light yellow:

-As a matter of fact, I hate the term light yellow as it applies to white diamonds.
+I'm not too fond of the term light yellow as it applies to white diamonds.
 That's because we tend to think of color as it relates to a box of Crayola Crayons.
-Although that may be true, diamond crystals are transparent and crayons are solid.
+Although that may be true, diamond crystals are transparent, and crayons are solid.
 In that case, there are distinct differences in the saturation of color.

 With that in mind, take a look at the F-K color Brian Gavin Signature diamonds on the left.
-In this case, the 3-stone ring on the left is my son's engagement ring.
-While the pavé solitaire on the right belongs to one of my clients.
+In this case, the 3-stone ring on the left is my son's engagement ring, and the pavé solitaire on the right belongs to one of my clients.

-Consequently, both rings are made of platinum and that tends to make the diamonds look whiter.
-That's because the color of the metal that touches the edge of the diamond is going to reflect throughout the stone.
+Consequently, both rings are platinum, and that tends to make the diamonds look whiter.
+That's because the metal color that touches the edge of the diamond reflects throughout the stone.

-Under those circumstances, you might consider buying a K-L-M color diamond that is light yellow.
-Because it's not going to face-up yellow like a Crayola Crayon.
-But, rather, it's more likely to exhibit a little bit of warmth and sparkle like the sun.
-In the event that sounds inviting, you should check out diamonds from the Brian Gavin Cape Collection.
+Under those circumstances, you might consider buying a light yellow K-L-M color diamond because it's not going to look solid yellow like a Crayola Crayon.
+Instead, it's more likely to exhibit a little bit of warmth and sparkle like the sun.
+If that sounds inviting, you should check out diamonds from the Brian Gavin Cape Collection.

-From that perspective, our recommendation whether to buy a blue fluorescent diamond is solely based on whether or not you like the color blue.
+From that perspective, our recommendation whether to buy a blue fluorescent diamond depends on whether you like the color blue.
 After all, a blue fluorescent diamond is going to glow neon-blue when exposed to black light.

-Whereas a diamond with negligible fluorescence is not going to react to that light source.
-While out in the real world, both diamonds are going to look perfectly normal (white) under lighting conditions that don't involve black light.
-On that note, notice how the accent diamonds on the left reflect the color of the black light bulb.
+In contrast, a diamond with negligible fluorescence will not react to black light.
+Both diamonds will look perfectly normal (white) under real-world lighting conditions that don't involve black light.
+On that note, notice how the accent diamonds on the left reflect the black light bulb's color.

 Negligible, None, and Faint Blue:

-As a matter of fact, low levels of fluorescence in the range of negligible to faint blue is not likely to have any effect.
-In that case, the fluorescence is nothing more than an identifying characteristic.
+Low levels of fluorescence in the range of negligible to faint blue are not likely to affect the perception of color.
+In that case, faint blue fluorescence is nothing more than an identifying characteristic.

 Note that the AGS and GIA laboratories evaluate diamonds for fluorescence in slightly different ways.
-The AGS Laboratory evaluates the diamonds in the face-up position as they will be viewed in a ring.
-While the GIA evaluates them from a side profile tilted back at a slight angle.
+The AGS Laboratory grades diamonds in the face-up position as you will see them in a ring.
+In contrast, the GIA evaluates them from a side profile tilted back at a slight angle.